 Physiology Phlex!
 Metabolism and Renal Handling of Acid

-This is a summary of a presentation I attended at the National Kidney Foundation Spring Clinical Meeting on 10 April 2025.
+I put together this summary from a presentation I attended at the National Kidney Foundation Spring Clinical Meeting on 10 April 2025.
+For a summary of all the presentations I attended – check out the full list here.

 Objectives: